 Our families and friends are a part of our most valuable support groups, even though the damage done by abusing harmful substances can be lasting.
 However, there is hope for both the family members and associates of the individual suffering from a SUD and for the individual abusing harmful chemicals.
 Select facilities may offer family therapy, incorporating innovative communication exercises, and relationship-strengthening activities led by licensed therapists.

-Know that it is never too late to fix broken relationships with the help of our Care Coaches, medical health professionals, the church, and support groups.
+Know that it is never too late to fix broken relationships with the help of our medical health professionals, the church, and support groups.
 Reaching out and requesting help is the first step in getting started.
 You can go forward in your life.

 There is true hope for you.
 Please watch the Great News video on this page for more information.